 Not everyone can code.
 There are plenty of more traditional print-oriented designers and agencies who offer web design services, but don’t have the in-house expertise to develop web sites.
 And there are web design agencies who may need help developing web sites when business picks up.
 You want to connect with them.
 Do a few jobs together so they can experience firsthand how well you work with a team.
 Do good work and they will hire you again and again.
 Fielding web development jobs from a print or web design agency is a great way to maintain a steady cash flow.
 And the more you work with the same group of people at these web and creative agencies, the more rapport you will develop, which just makes working together a no-brainer in the log run.

 Develop long-term relationships

 Mingle, network, be a part of the conversation

 Don’t take out an ad in the yellow pages or your local paper.
 The same goes for posting your services on freelance job sites where work usually goes to the lowest bidder.
 If you do good work it will speak louder then any advertisement, and will inspire other people to speak for you, too.
 Referrals are the best way to bring in new business because the lead is pre-qualified by someone you and the client both know.
-Start going to meetups.
+Start building client relationships by going to meetups.
 Join the local chapter of a web-related professional organization and attend its meetings.
 Mingle with professionals and keep in touch with them.
 Take friends, colleagues and associates to lunch and talk shop.
 Give some business cards to your family and friends.
 Just start putting the word out there, then keep putting it out there.
 Meanwhile, start referring work out to your network.
 Be a giver and a taker.
 People are going to talk, so you might as well be part of the conversation.

 Photo credit: Tangueros by Roberto Trm